Emotion: Differentiation

-Purpose and value

-One view is that emotions facilitate adaptive responses to environmental challenges.
-Emotions have been described as a result of evolution because they provided good solutions to ancient and recurring problems that faced our ancestors.
-Emotions can function as a way to communicate what's important to individuals, such as values and ethics.
-However some emotions, such as some forms of anxiety, are sometimes regarded as part of a mental illness and thus possibly of negative value.

 Classification

 A distinction can be made between emotional episodes and emotional dispositions.
 Emotional dispositions are also comparable to character traits, where someone may be said to be generally disposed to experience certain emotions.
 For example, an irritable person is generally disposed to feel irritation more easily or quickly than others do.
 Finally, some theorists place emotions within a more general category of "affective states" where affective states can also include emotion-related phenomena such as pleasure and pain, motivational states (for example, hunger or curiosity), moods, dispositions and traits.